 - The I7+ has extended autonomy thanks to the two upgrades

 - Crazy expensive robot

 - Bags inside the clean base station will incur additional costs

 Not long ago, the Roomba 980 was the top-of-the-line Roomba, but that’s no longer the case.

 Still, despite not being the latest, the Roomba 980 brings a lot to the table.

-This variant still comes with the efficient iAdapt 2.0 navigation that goes in a straight back and forth pattern.
+This variant still comes with the efficient iAdapt 2.0 navigation that goes in straight back and forth patterns.

 It’s the first in Roomba line to offer such, but it lacks the persistent navigation that saves the map.